 Use lightly salted skinless peanuts—dry roasted to eliminate all water, which will affect the chocolate.

-Feel free to use other nuts like walnuts, pecans, or almonds, but they should be dry-roasted to avoid moisture.
+Feel free to use other nuts, such as walnuts, pecans, almonds, or mixed nuts, but they should be dry-roasted to avoid moisture.
 If they are unsalted, a touch of salt should be considered, but be careful.

 My original recipe produced 98 candies and had no variability.
 My current recipe makes 48 pieces and is more flexible.
 The serving size is about one tablespoon—use a heaping kitchen teaspoon.
 Make your candies a little small, says the guy who has eaten hundreds of these.